Pay the man. Wade LeBlanc shines on contract day and Mariners edge Angels for eighth consecutive win

 Gordon is third active player to swipe that many bases, joining Jose Reyes and Rajai Davis, and he’s now one of 166 players in major league history with that many.

-Gordon leads the American League with 22 stolen bases this season after Jarrod Dyson led the Mariners with 28 stolen bases all of last season.
+Gordon leads the American League with 22 stolen bases.
+Jarrod Dyson led the Mariners with 28 stolen bases all of last season.

 Gordon led the majors with 60 steals with the Marlins last season before the Mariners acquired him in an offseason trade.
 He also led the majors in steals in 2015 (58) and 2014 (64).